Guide to Education options for young people with SEND after age 16

 - they reach age 18 and no longer want to continue in education

-Your child will continue to have annual reviews to make sure the support is appropriate, effective and they’re achieving their learning objectives.
+They will continue to have annual reviews to make sure the support is appropriate, effective and they’re achieving their learning outcomes.

-If your child is under 18 and has left education, but isn’t in training
+Support for a young person under 18 who’s left education, but isn’t in education, employment or training

-Email Post16Participation@bristol.gov.uk who can help with referral to services that can support your child to work towards education, training and employment opportunities.
-There is support available through targeted youth support services.
+There are targeted youth support services that can support your child to work towards education, training and employment opportunities.

-Financial help with education when your child is 16 to 19 years old
+Financial help with education for young people aged 16 to 19

 16 to 19 bursary fund

-A bursary is money that your child, or your education or training provider, can use to pay for things like:
+A bursary is money that a young person, or their education or training provider, can use to pay for things like: